Graffioh/bertos-inferno/README.md

 ### key idea

+sliding window

-sliding window, store indexes inside a dictionary, as soon as we encounter a character that is in the dictionary we need to check if it's in the range and update the left pointer
+store indexes inside a dictionary

+as soon as we encounter a character that is in the dictionary we need to check if it's in the range and update the left pointer

 ~~~py
 class Solution: